Social vulnerability: Criticism

-Some authors criticise the conceptualisation of social vulnerability for overemphasising the social, political and economical processes and structures that lead to vulnerable conditions.
+Some authors criticise the conceptualisation of social vulnerability for overemphasising the social, political, and economic processes and structures that lead to vulnerable conditions.
 Inherent in such a view is the tendency to understand people as passive victims and to neglect the subjective and intersubjective interpretation and perception of disastrous events.
-The author, Greg Bankoff, criticises the very basis of the concept, since in his view it is shaped by a knowledge system that was developed and formed within the academic environment of western countries and therefore inevitably represents values and principles of that culture.
-According to Bankoff the ultimate aim underlying this concept is to depict large parts of the world as dangerous and hostile to provide further justification for interference and intervention.
+The author, Greg Bankoff, criticises the very basis of the concept, since, in his view, it is shaped by a knowledge system developed within the academic environment of Western countries and therefore inevitably represents the values and principles of that culture.
+According to Bankoff, the ultimate aim underlying this concept is to depict large parts of the world as dangerous and hostile to provide further justification for interference and intervention.

-There are also criticisms surrounding the use of indexes to measure social vulnerability.
-Difficulties of standardization, weighting, and aggregation of indicators can effect the quality of an index's results.
+There are also criticisms surrounding the use of indices to measure social vulnerability.
+Difficulties of standardization, weighting, and aggregation of indicators can affect the quality of an index's results.
 Especially when indexes are used in large scale analyses - to evaluate multiple different countries and/or are using multiple data sources - how representative the results are can be questionable.
-If an index's results are too broad, and then are subsequently used to guide policy, it can result in maladaptation.
+If an index's results are too broad and subsequently used to guide policy, it can lead to maladaptation.
 Some argue that vulnerability is context-dependent, and cannot be categorized and captured fully in indexes, favouring instead smaller-scale empirical investigation.